 Phase 3 is all about preparing for the delivery phase.
 In this phase, you need to get all the process maps and supporting documentation ready.
 Prepare all the training material.
 Get a detailed communications plan in place.
 Develop your training schedule.
 Last but not least, you get your team competent to deliver the required training and coaching.

-To begin, take your TO – BE process from Phase 2 and develop that into a detailed and well documented maintenance planning & scheduling process.
+To begin, take your TO – BE process from Phase 2 and develop that into a detailed and well-documented maintenance planning & scheduling process.
 In terms of flowcharts, I like so-called swimlanes.
 They show in a very intuitive and simple way who does what and when in the process.

 Make sure that you clearly document what must be done in each process step so there is no doubt whatsoever.
 Where possible define standard CMMS transactions and screens for everyone to use.

-With the process documentation compete it is time to develop the training material.
+With the process documentation complete it is time to develop the training material.
 You will be training a large group of people.
 All with different roles and different levels of understanding.
 Often also with very varying degrees of interest in the process.

-I find that running a single overview session for everybody followed by role specific training works best.
+I find that running a single overview session for everybody followed by role-specific training works best.
 It minimizes ‘down time’.
 And people don’t have to sit through many days of training with a lot of content that’s not relevant to them.

 I’ve also seen organisations take everybody through the same multi-day training course.
 Their primary aim was to get everybody on a level playing field.
 But that’s a big commitment and can lead to frustration.